hirrolot/slice99/README.md

 However, this approach is notoriously error-prone: the interface is easy to misuse, for example, by passing an invalid length.
 Moreover, sometimes programmers need to perform specific operations on `array` which are not exported by the standard library, leading to even more bugs and code clutter.

-This is what slice99 tries to fix.
+This is what slice99 tries to fix, though losing in type safety; if you want to stay type-safe, you can still pass a length and a pointer, convert them to `Slice99` by `Slice99_new` and use the multitude of functions it provides.

 ## Projects using slice99